Rational1ty/canvas-lms/README.md

 # Canvas - Mark All Messages as Read

-A way to easily clear unread notifications using the Canvas LMS API
+A tool for interfacing with the Canvas LMS API

 ## Usage

 After downloading this repo (go to Code > Download Zip), run the program with `python`:

 ```sh
 $ python mark_as_read.py <auth_token>
 ```